Milenko Filipović: Local politics

-Filopović led the DS's electoral list to a plurality victory with eight seats in the 2012 local elections and was subsequently confirmed for a third term in office.Službeni List (Opštine Sremski Karlovci), 7 May 2012, pp. 2-3.
+Filopović led the DS's electoral list to a plurality victory with eight seats in the 2012 local elections and was subsequently confirmed for a third term in office.
 In October 2013, he brought the rival Serbian Progressive Party into the municipal governing alliance.

 He led his own independent list in the 2016 Serbian local elections.
 The list won five seats, finishing second against the Progressives.
-After the election, a candidate of the Progressive Party was chosen as the municipality's new mayor."OTVOREN NOVI VRTIĆ PU „RADOSNO DETINјSTVO“ U SREMSKIM KARLOVCIMA", City of Novi Sad, 12 September 2016, accessed 6 July 2021.
+After the election, a candidate of the Progressive Party was chosen as the municipality's new mayor.
 Filipović was not a candidate for re-election to the municipal assembly in 2020.

 Provincial politics

 While serving as mayor, Filipović was also elected to the Assembly of Vojvodina in the 2008 provincial election in the Sremski Karlovci division as a candidate of the For a European Vojvodina alliance.
 For a European Vojvodina won an outright majority in the election, and Filipović served as a supporter of the administration.
 He resigned from the assembly on 7 December 2011, after restrictions were introduced on holding dual mandates.